EDITO-Infra/edito-workshops-presentations/README.md

 └── 🛠️ Makefile              # Build system for presentations
 ```

-## 🎥 Live Presentations
+## 📖 Live Documentation

-All slide decks are automatically rendered and hosted at:
+The complete documentation and presentations are automatically rendered and hosted at:
 **[https://edito-infra.github.io/edito-workshops-presentations/](https://edito-infra.github.io/edito-workshops-presentations/)**

+This includes:
+- Interactive tutorials and guides for each section
+- Step-by-step instructions with code examples
+- Live presentations and slide decks
+- Complete reference documentation

 ## 🛠️ Requirements